-Friday 19 August 2011
+Friday, 19 August 2011

-Fog capital (London)
+Fog capital / wùdū / 雾都 (London)

-I worked on and off, 1985–1990, at a quango [quasi NGO]: SBTC (Sino-British Trade Council), now CBBC (China-Britain Business Council).
+I worked on and off, 1985–1990, at a quango* called SBTC (Sino-British Trade Council), now CBBC (China-Britain Business Council).

-They offered a (then) free service to British companies wishing to do business with China, organising inward missions (Chinese delegations to the UK) and outward missions (British delegations to China).
+They offered a (then-)free service to British companies wishing to do business with China, organising inward missions (Chinese delegations to the UK) and outward missions (British delegations to China).

 The Chinese have a nickname for London: wùdū 雾都 (fog capital).
-We took great pains to tell them that such events were a thing of the past, the last one being the Great Smog (or the Big Smoke, which is London’s nickname) which took place in 1952.
+We took great pains to tell them that such events were a thing of the past, the last one being the Great Smog** (or the Big Smoke***, London’s nickname) which took place in 1952.

 On the day this particular Chinese delegation was due to arrive in London, their plane got diverted to Manchester — because London was fogged out.